Bryansk Oblast: Geography

 Natural resources include deposits of peat, sand, clay, chalk, marl, and other building materials, as well as phosphorite.
 About a quarter of the total area of the oblast is covered by forests, mainly coniferous, mixed, and deciduous, as well as forest-steppe.

-Bryansky Les Nature Reserve is a biosphere reserve that protects, among other things, a limited population of European bisons.
+Bryansky Les Nature Reserve is a biosphere reserve that protects, among other things, a limited population of European bison.

 Ecology

-As a result of the Chernobyl disaster on April 26, 1986, part of the territory of Bryansk Oblast has been contaminated with radionuclides (mainly Gordeyevsky, Klimovsky, Klintsovsky, Krasnogorsky, Surazhsky, and Novozybkovsky Districts).
-In 1999, some 226,000 people lived in areas with the contamination level above 5 Curie/km2, representing approximately 16% of the oblast's population.
+As a result of the Chernobyl disaster on April 26, 1986, part of the territory of Bryansk Oblast (mainly Gordeyevsky, Klimovsky, Klintsovsky, Krasnogorsky, Surazhsky, and Novozybkovsky Districts) has been contaminated with radionuclides.
+In 1999, some 226,000 people, representing approximately 16% of the oblast's population, lived in areas with the contamination level above 5 Curie/km2.

 History

 The Venus of Eliseevichi is a piece of Paleolithic art (dated to 14,000 YBP) found in the region.
 The Eliseevichi site is also associated with the earliest recognized dog remains, dating to 15,000 YBP.

-In the 9th to 11th centuries CE Slavic tribes lived along the banks of the Desna River and in the forests of the land between the Desna and the Oka.
+In the 9th to 11th centuries AD Slavic tribes lived along the banks of the Desna River and in the forests of the land between the Desna and the Oka.
 The city of Bryansk was established in 985.

-Bryansk remained poorly attested until the 1237-1242 Mongol invasion of Russia.
+Bryansk remained poorly attested until the 1237-1242 Mongol invasion of Kievan Rus'.
 It was the northernmost of the Severian cities in the possession of the Chernigov Rurikids and the Principality of Novgorod-Seversk.
 After the Mongols murdered Prince Mikhail of Chernigov in 1246 and his capital was destroyed, his son Roman Mikhailovich moved his seat to Bryansk.
 In 1310, when the Mongols sacked the town again, it belonged to the principality of Smolensk.
 After the Mongols took Chernigov, the Principality of Bryansk was formed.
 In 1356 Bryansk territory was under the authority of the Grand Duchy of Lithuania.

 The Great Duchy of Moscow conquered Bryansk following the Battle of Vedrosha in 1503.
 The town was turned into a fortress that played a major role during the Time of Troubles of 1598–1613.
 Bryansk became Moscow's south-western outpost in the fights against Grand Duchy of Lithuania, Kingdom of Poland, and Crimean Khanate.
-In 1618 the Deulino Armistice saw the southern and western area of the Bryansk region temporarily ceded to Poland.
+In 1618 the Truce of Deulino saw the southern and western area of the modern Bryansk Oblast ceded to Poland.

 After the annexation of the lands by the Tsardom of Russia in 1654, all the left bank of the Dnieper, including the south-western area of Bryansk, was divided into hundreds of administrative regiments.
 One of the largest was Starodub.
 In 1781, these regiments merged into districts and several territories.

 Peter the Great (r.
 1682–1725) incorporated Bryansk into the Kiev Governorate, but Empress Catherine the Great deemed it wise to transfer the town to the Oryol Governorate in 1779.
 She also promulgated the town's coat of arms.